-- 6 Heads of teaching departments and of all relevant professional service departments shall be accountable to Academic Board for the conduct of the assessment process as a whole.
-The assessment of students' performance shall be carried out fairly by duly appointed, competent and impartial internal examiners. - 7 Awards Examiners shall be associated with the conferment of all Awards except honorary degrees.
+- Deans of Faculty and of all relevant professional service departments shall be accountable to Academic Board for the conduct of the assessment process as a whole.
+The assessment of students' performance shall be carried out fairly by duly appointed, competent and impartial internal examiners. - Awards Examiners shall be associated with the conferment of all Awards except honorary degrees.
 Their role, which is elaborated further in Regulations 24 to 30 below, is to ensure that justice is done to the individual student and that the standard of the University's Awards is confirmed.